-From May 2021, we began gradually switching electricity used at 25 Group-owned properties, including the Nisshokan Building (Chuo-ku, Tokyo), where our head office is located, to electricity derived from renewable energy sources.
-This switch is expected to result in the use of approximately 15 GWh of renewable energy annually, equivalent to a reduction of about 7,000 tons of CO2 emissions per year.
+From May 2021, electricity used at Company-owned properties, including the Nisshokan Building, which houses the Company's head office (Chuo-ku, Tokyo), were gradually switched to electricity derived from renewable energy sources.
+This is expected to result in the use of approximately 20 GWh of renewable energy per year and a reduction in CO2 emissions equivalent to approximately 9,000 tons per year.